The Church (band): 1985–1988: Heyday, Starfish

 The Church reconvened at Studios 301 in mid-1985 to work on their next album, Heyday, with British producer/engineer Peter Walsh (Simple Minds, Scott Walker, Peter Gabriel).
 Their first single in almost two years, "Already Yesterday", appeared in October and just made the Top 100.
 Heyday followed in November and brought new stylistic elements with the addition of real strings and horns, creating a warm, organic sound.
 The songs "were among the richest moments in The Church canon".
-While Kilbey still wrote the lyrics, the band were now largely writing the music together, a practice which they would continue thereafter.